restimel/es-support/README.md

-Many browsers (like Vivaldi, Brave, ...) change this value in order to mimic dominant browser, and you will probably forget to test some newly created browser (that you don't know yet) but they can run on your site perfectly.
+Many browsers (like Vivaldi, Brave, ...) change this value in order to mimic dominant browser, and you will probably forget to test some newly created browsers (that you don't know yet) but they can run on your site perfectly.

-Moreover this string may change on each browser version and so it is hard to maintain.
+Moreover this string may change on each browser version and so it is quite annoying to maintain.

 ## Installation